Royal Botanic Gardens Victoria – Melbourne Gardens Tours

 Disabled Access

-Do you want to understand how climate change is affecting our plants and wildlife and contribute to climate change research?
+Do you want to understand how climate change is affecting plants and wildlife and contribute to climate change research?

+Join their ClimateWatch advocates on this free guided walk to monitor biodiversity at Royal Botanic Gardens Melbourne.
 Learn about indicator species of plants and animals and how climate change is affecting their seasonal behaviour.
 The data you observe and record will help shape Australia’s scientific response to climate change.
 Make a real difference in your local community.

 Disabled Access